jstolc/hello-world/README.md

 hello-world
 ===========

-`hello-world` is an example of simple "Hello World" web app and its deployment into Docker container.
+`hello-world` is an example of "Hello World" web application and its automated deployment into a Docker container.

 ## Prerequisites